 The first table below shows examples of how the number of skill groups or precision queues (PQ) per agent can affect the capacity of the Unified CCE system.
 The table shows the capacity for each CTI OS instance.
 The Finesse server supports the same and skill groups as CTI OS.

 maximum of 50 unique skill groups across all agents on a supervisor’s team, including the supervisor’s own skill groups.
-If this number is exceeded, all skill groups monitored by the supervisor still appear on the Finesse Desktop.
-However, exceeding this number may cause performance issues and is not queue that you configure creates a skill group per Agent PG and counts towards the supported number of skill groups per PG.
+If this number is exceeded, all skill groups monitored by the supervisor still appear on the supervisor desktop.
+However, exceeding this number can cause performance issues and is not queue that you configure creates a skill group per Agent PG and counts towards the supported number of skill groups per PG.